tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS student guide - Implementing Windows Virtual Desktop in the enterprise.md

 <!-- /TOC -->

-# Implementing Windows Virtual Desktop in the enterprise whiteboard design session student guide
+# Implementing Azure Virtual Desktop in the enterprise whiteboard design session student guide

 ## Abstract and learning objectives

-In the whiteboard design session you will work in groups to design a Windows Virtual Desktop solution using Microsoft 365 and Azure technologies.
+In the whiteboard design session you will work in groups to design a Azure Virtual Desktop (formerly Windows Virtual Desktop) solution using Microsoft 365 and Azure technologies.
 Your solution will consider the necessary Microsoft 365 subscription required for Windows 10 Enterprise multi-user licensing, as well as the Azure Active Directory and security needs for a healthcare provider.
 You will need to determine how to connect Azure to the current VMware and Citrix on-premises infrastructure and the connections needed to connect this infrastructure to Azure for application access.
-Finally, you will need to design the Windows Virtual Desktop solution utilizing Azure virtual machines with availability and scalability to handle 24x7 operations without performance degradation.
+Finally, you will need to design the Azure Virtual Desktop solution utilizing Azure virtual machines with availability and scalability to handle 24x7 operations without performance degradation.

-At the end of the whiteboard design session, you will be better able to design a solution that leverages Microsoft 365 and Azure technologies together to build a secure and robust Windows Virtual Desktop infrastructure.
+At the end of the whiteboard design session, you will be better able to design a solution that leverages Microsoft 365 and Azure technologies together to build a secure and robust Azure Virtual Desktop infrastructure.

 ## Step 1: Review the customer case study